 The general issue is with the UI and the format of these job ads.
 I don't want to spend a few minutes searching for information about the remote nature of the job.
 Make better interfaces.
 Even better, hire me to do it!

-About me: I am from Croatia and always search for fully-remote jobs.
+I am from Croatia and always search for fully-remote jobs.
 I could adapt to meetings and standups, but I prefer to work in my time zone.

 Problem #2: Skillset too specific